VinceECN/OSCILATE/README.md

 # Nonlinear systems considered
-The **OSCILATE** (Oscillators' nonlinear analysis through Symbolic ImplementATion of the mEthod of multiple scales) package allows the application of the **Method of Multiple Scales** (MMS) to a nonlinear equation or systems of $N$ coupled nonlinear equations of the form
+The **OSCILATE** (Oscillators' nonlinear analysis through Symbolic ImplementATion of the mEthod of multiple scales) project allows the application of the **Method of Multiple Scales** (MMS) to a nonlinear equation or systems of $N$ coupled nonlinear equations of the form

 $$
 \begin{cases}